 As a least-developed country (LDC), South Sudan is a beneficiary of the EU's "Everything but Arms" (EBA) arrangement.
-The World Bank classifies South Sudan as a low-income economy; recent data on per-capita income are not available.
-EU imports from South Sudan amounted to about €1.1 million in 2023.
-The country has hardly made use of its preferential access to the EU market in recent years; in 2013, their value was just above €10 thousand.
+The World Bank classifies South Sudan as a low-income economy; data on per-capita income by the IMF point to $301 in 2024.
+EU imports from South Sudan amounted to about €1.6 million in 2024.
+The country did not make use of its preferential access to the EU market in 2024.

 The EBA arrangement covers all LDCs as classified by the United Nations.
 This arrangement enables duty-free and quota-free access for all products originating in LDCs except for arms and ammunition.
 Unlike beneficiaries of the Standard GSP and GSP+, LDCs are not excluded from the scheme if they benefit from other preferential arrangements or agreements with the EU.